Attention-Deficit Hyperactivity Disorder (ADHD)

 Childhood ADHD persists into adulthood

-Approximately 50% of children with ADHD will continue to have ADHD as adults
+Around half of all children with ADHD will continue to have the disorder as an adult

 Individuals with undiagnosed ADHD seeking mental health treatment for another disorder